Herbert Hoover: Relief in Europe

 World War I broke out in August 1914, pitting Germany and its allies against France and its allies.
-The German plan was a quick victory by marching through neutral Belgium to envelop the French Army east of Paris.
-That failed but the Germans did control nearly all of Belgium for the entire war.
+The German Schlieffen plan was to achieve a quick victory by marching through neutral Belgium to envelop the French Army east of Paris.
+The maneuver failed to reach Paris, however the Germans were successful in taking nearly all of Belgium and would occupy the majority of nation for the remainder of the war.
 Hoover and other London-based American businessmen established a committee to organize the return of the roughly 100,000 Americans stranded in Europe.
-Hoover was appointed as the committee's chair and, with the assent of Congress and the Wilson administration, took charge of the distribution of relief to Americans in Europe.
+Hoover was appointed as the committee's chairman and, with the assent of Congress and the Wilson administration, took charge of the distribution of relief to Americans in Europe.
 Hoover later stated, "I did not realize it at the moment, but on August 3, 1914, my career was over forever.
 I was on the slippery road of public life."
 By early October 1914, Hoover's organization had distributed relief to at least 40,000 Americans.

-The German invasion of Belgium in August 1914 set off a food crisis in Belgium, which relied heavily on food imports.
-The Germans refused to take responsibility for feeding Belgian citizens in captured territory, and the British refused to lift their blockade of German-occupied Belgium unless the U.S. government-supervised Belgian food imports as a neutral party in the war.
+The German invasion of Belgium in August 1914 set a food crisis into motion in Belgium, a nation which relied heavily on food imports.
+The Germans refused to take responsibility for feeding Belgian citizens in captured territory, and the British refused to lift their blockade of German-occupied Belgium unless the U.S. government supervised Belgian food imports as a neutral party in the war.
 With the cooperation of the Wilson administration and the CNSA, a Belgian relief organization, Hoover established the Commission for Relief in Belgium (CRB).
 The CRB obtained and imported millions of tons of foodstuffs for the CNSA to distribute, and helped ensure that the German army did not appropriate the food.
 Private donations and government grants supplied the majority of its $11-million-a-month budget, and the CRB became a veritable independent republic of relief, with its own flag, navy, factories, mills, and railroads.

 Hoover worked 14-hour days from London, administering the distribution of over two million tons of food to nine million war victims.
 In an early form of shuttle diplomacy, he crossed the North Sea forty times to meet with German authorities and persuade them to allow food shipments.
 He also convinced British Chancellor of the Exchequer David Lloyd George to allow individuals to send money to the people of Belgium, thereby lessening workload of the CRB.
 At the request of the French government, the CRB began delivering supplies to the people of German-occupied Northern France in 1915.
-American diplomat Walter Page described Hoover as "probably the only man living who has privately (i.e., without holding office) negotiated understandings with the British, French, German, Dutch, and Belgian governments".
+In 1926, American diplomat Walter Page described Hoover as "probably the only man living who has privately (i.e., without holding office) negotiated understandings with the British, French, German, Dutch, and Belgian governments".